-The HD-Book DTT 3.0 baseline requirements have fostered the introduction of top quality services (Full HD 1080p50 and UHD 2160p50) based on most advanced video compression standards (HEVC), in order to achieve maximum efficiency in spectrum utilization
+The HD-Book DTT 3.0 baseline requirements fostered the introduction of top quality services (Full HD 1080p50 and UHD 2160p50) based on most advanced video compression standards (HEVC), in order to achieve maximum efficiency in spectrum utilization

-In particular, as everybody agrees that the driving force for first generation UHDTV will be OTT while it might take much more time for seeing it on DTT (especially in Italy), within HD-Book DTT 3.0 UHDTV support has been specified only on the broadband side.
-This cautious approach is confirmed in the present document.
+In particular, as everybody agrees that the driving force for first generation UHDTV will be OTT while it might take much more time for seeing it on DTT (especially in Italy), within HD-Book DTT 3.0 UHDTV support was specified only on the broadband side.

-Key new features of this HD-Book DTT 4.0 are:

-- HbbTV 2.0.1 middleware replacing MHP

-- Support of CIPlus 1.4.1

-- Introduction of linear IP services

-- 3DTV support for HEVC
+This cautious approach was confirmed in the HD-Book DTT 4.0, where HbbTV 2.0.1 middleware replaced MHP, CIPlus version 1.4.1 was adopted and linear IP services were introduced.